maykelg/rhdh-plugin-toolbox/README.md

    This image includes all the tools required to convert and build dynamic-plugins from source code.
 You will will be prompted to take positive action during the process.

-2. The toolbox image is run and the `script.sh` is executed - causing the todo plugin to be built and pushed to Quay ready for testing.
+2. The toolbox image is run and the `script.sh` is executed - causing the todo plugin to be built and pushed to your OCI image registry ready for testing.

    The script clones the Backstage `community-plugins` repository, initialises it with `yarn` and uses the `janus-cli` to create dynamic plugins for the frontend and backend of the `todo` plugin in the [todo workspace](https://github.com/backstage/community-plugins/tree/main/workspaces/todo).
-The resulting OCI image containing the dynamic plugin is then built and pushed to your user account in Quay.
+The resulting OCI image containing the dynamic plugin is then built and pushed to your user account in your OCI image registry.

 3. The plugins are enabled in the RHDH configuration and run at boot.

-   Based on the configuration added in step 3 above, RHDH downloads the OCI image of the todo plugin from your Quay repository and integrated their features with Red Hat Developer Hub for the benefit of your users.
+   Based on the configuration added in step 3 above, RHDH downloads the OCI image of the todo plugin from your OCI image registry and integrated its features with Red Hat Developer Hub for the benefit of your end users.

+## Latest News

+- **2025-05-09** Added project goals to the readme so you can see where I'm going with this.
+- **2025-05-09** Improved the script so that there are no prompts any more - meaning fully automated builds.
+- **2025-05-09** Parameterised the build so that you can use any OCI registry (only tested with Quay).
+- **2025-05-09** Parameterised the build so that you can change the plugin folder to build within.
+- **2025-05-09** Parameterised the build so that you can use any clonable source code repo (only tested with the community-plugins for backstage)